tritiumdev/cereal-ocpp2/src/README.md

 Otherwise, code or objects specific to a request or response are found only in the corresponding protocol header that makes use of them.

+## protocol16

+As in the protocol directory (see notes above), but the code here is generated based on the OCPP 1.6J specification.

 ## protocol16ext

 As in the protocol directory (see notes above), but the code here is generated